shivesh-ganju/Image-Translator/docs/messageTypes.md

 Broker nodes will publish messages from Interface and Transcription nodes.

-They will also send messages to subscribed Transcription and Translation nodes.
+They will also send messages to Transcription and Translation nodes.

 Example flow:

 1. If an Interface node publishes a message, the broker will add the message to the queue and send it to a Transcription node

-   - Receiving message type will be _“BINT”_ in BTPeer.
+   - Receiving message type will be BINT in BTPeer.
    - Send a message out using _"TRSC"_.

 2. If a Transcription node publishes a message, the broker will add it to the queue and send it to a Translation node.